 The difference between triglycerides and cholesterol

-The difference between the function of cholesterol and triglycerides can be explained as follows.
+The are differences between the function of cholesterol and triglycerides as follows.

-Cholesterol is mainly used to build the cell membrane and for the production of major hormones.
+Cholesterol is part the cell membrane structure and used for the production of major hormones in the body.

-Triglycerides are the major fuel of the body.
-They are absorbed through food and deposited in fat cells.
+Triglycerides are the major fuel of the body and absorbed through food and deposited in fat cells.

 An elevated level of both could be harmful to your body.